nax47/hello-world/README.md

 # hello-world
 Tutorial repository
-Hey I'm Nax just learning hot to use GitHub
+Hey I'm Nax just learning how to use GitHub